 Health and Human Rights

-Across the U.S. and internationally, profound inequities and discriminatory barriers undermine or prevent access to health services for tens of millions of people.
+Across the U.S. and around the world, profound inequities and discriminatory barriers undermine or prevent access to health services for tens of millions of people.
 In addition, some health programs and policies are instituted in ways that tolerate or reinforce discrimination, facilitate stigma or undermine human dignity.
 Increasingly, the public health field is recognizing that integrating human rights approaches into public health practices and policies can provide a powerful force for social justice and improved health.

 This Certificate will prepare graduates with the conceptual frameworks and practical tools for designing, implementing and evaluating rights-based health programs, policies and systems.
 Areas to be covered include, for example, HIV/AIDS; the human rights of people living with addictions; sexuality and sexual health; reproductive rights and reproductive justice; and human rights in humanitarian action.